Arisu Jun

-Biography
+Early life and career

 Arisu Jun, who was from Kure, Hiroshima, was born Mariko Kubo (久保 雅璃子, Kubo Mariko) on 20 June 1953 in Hiroshima Prefecture.
 She was the daughter of a New Zealand Defence Force soldier who was stationed in Japan after World War II and a Japanese mother.
 Her parents divorced when she was two years old; her father returned to New Zealand, while her mother moved to Tokyo.
 She was later raised by her grandmother in Kobe, and during her second year of junior high school, she moved to Tokyo where she lived with her aunt.
 She had always grown up without knowing what to call home.
 Arisu was of New Zealand nationality as of 1980.

 She was scouted while attending school at Tokyo College of Music High School, and she became a fashion model under the stage name of Mari Tsuzumi (津々見 マリ, Tsuzumi Mari), appearing in fashion magazines such as Soen.